Inertia.js

 Group Providers

 .
-To combine 'em all, just create a new file called providers.tsx
+Just create a new file called providers.tsx

 in your resources/js